chef/automate/components/docs-chef-io/content/automate/ha_add_nodes_to_the_deployment.md

 {{< note >}}

-- If you have patched some external config to any existing services, apply the same on the new nodes.
-For example, if you have patched any external configurations like SAML or LDAP or any other done manually post-deployment in the Automate nodes, make sure to patch those configurations on the new Automate nodes.
-The same must be followed for services like Chef-Server, PostgreSQL, and OpenSearch.
-- The new node will be configured with the certificates already configured in your HA setup.
+- The new node will be configured with the certificates that are already configured in your HA setup.
+- If you had applied unique certificates per node, then the certificates of one of the nodes have been applied by default on the new nodes.
+- If you want to change the certificates for the new nodes, you can manually run the chef-automate cert-rotate [options] command.

 {{< /note >}}

 {{< warning >}}

 Downgrading the number of instance_count for the backend nodes will result in data loss.
 We do not recommend downgrading the backend nodes.

 {{< /warning >}}

 ## Add more nodes In AWS Deployment with AWS Managed Database